HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 - If you don't want to buy an older GPU you can use the iGPU (Intel HD 4600), which is supported from OS X Mountain Lion 10.8 up-to macOS Monterey 12, and can be used on macOS Ventura and Sonoma with OCLP.
 On Mac OS X Lion 10.7 and earlier it runs fine but without hardware acceleration (QE/CI).

+- **Fun fact:** If you install Mac OS X Tiger, Leopard, and/or Snow Leopard from another Mac OS X using "OSInstall.mpkg" you will get the welcome video intro without a compatible GPU (hardware acceleration).

 </br>

 ### Storage